dbt

 Step 1: Extract and load

-If your team is following an ELT workflow, where raw data sources are extracted and loaded into the data warehouse before data is transformed, you’ll need to actually accomplish those extraction and loading steps before beginning your transformation work!
+If your team is following an ELT workflow, you’ll need to accomplish those extraction and loading steps before beginning your transformation work.

 Extraction

-In the extraction process, data is extracted from multiple data sources related to your business.
-The data extracted is, for the most part, data that teams eventually want to use for analytics work.
-Some examples of data sources can include: backend application databases, marketing platforms, email and sales CRMs, and more.
+In the extraction process, you extract data from multiple data sources related to your business.
+The data extracted is, for the most part, data that teams intend to use for analytics, data science, or AI work.
+Some examples of data sources are backend application databases, marketing platforms, and email and sales CRMs.

-This data is typically extracted from their systems by interacting with an Application Programming Interface (API) via custom scripts, or relying on the use of an open-source or Software as a Service (SaaS) ETL tool to remove some of the technical lift.
+You would typically extract this data from systems by interacting with an Application Programming Interface (API) or command-line tools via custom scripts.
+You may also rely on the use of an open-source or Software as a Service (SaaS) ETL tool to remove some of the technical lift.

 Loading